openfaas/docs/docs/deployment/play-with-docker.md

   ./deploy_stack.sh
 ```

+!!! info
+    Basic authentication is now enabled by default for your protection so note down your credentials.
+If you need to disable it pass the flag --no-auth to the ./deploy_stack.sh command above.

 `./deploy_stack.sh` can be run at any time and deploys the core OpenFaas components.
 You can read more about these in the [TestDrive document](https://github.com/openfaas/faas/blob/master/TestDrive.md)

 ## 2.1 Test out the UI